French author Francois de la Rochefoucauld said that “to eat is a necessity, but to eat intelligently is an art.”

 Older kittens still need plenty of calories to fuel their growth, but their metabolism will start to gradually slow down and their nutritional needs will start to look more like those of an adult.

 Around the time of your kitten’s first birthday, you can start the transition from kitten food to an adult diet.
 Note, however, that larger-breed cats might continue to grow until they’re 3 to 4 years old and might continue to eat a growth-oriented diet.
 Talk to your veterinarian for advice on when to switch your large-breed kitten to an adult diet.

 How Much Should You Feed Your Adult Cat?

-As your kitten’s metabolism starts to slow down and he reaches adulthood, you might notice him start to put on excess weight.
-Obesity is a common issue among adult cats and, when not corrected early on, may lead to complications later in life.
+As your kitten’s metabolism starts to slow down and they reach adulthood, you might notice them start to put on excess weight.
+Obesity is a common issue among adult cats and, when not corrected early on, might lead to health complications later in life.
 Regular exercise and a well-controlled diet will help to prevent obesity and keep your cat in good shape.

 Click here for a calculator that helps you identify how many calories your cat needs per day.

 How Often Should You Feed Your Adult Cat?

 After your cat reaches 6 months of age, you may feed two to three meals per day.